ipranek/F1-Random-Forest/README.md

 A Random Forest machine learning project with an interactive web application.
-This project predicts whether an F1 driver (determined by the user) will be able to finish on the podium, given they start with pole position.
+This project predicts whether an F1 driver with a specific constructor on a specific track (determined by the user) will be able to finish on the podium, given they start with pole position.

 Using historical Formula 1 data (1950–2024), the model incorporates:
   Driver information (skill & consistency through average positions)